 We human beings are naturally and universally in a bad state.
 That dismal point might be self-evident from just looking around or getting onto social media.
 But perhaps our primary problem is hidden: we are all and each “miserable offenders” (Common Prayer language, there!)
 BEFORE GOD, having failed at acknowledging and thanking him.
 And all while we’re bearing His image!
 Yes, we’ve never properly got around to acknowledging the Creator as Lord over every segment of our lives, including our intellectual life.
 Thanking Him formally and informally.
 But also, we haven’t taken refuge in Him as do trusting children with a good Father.
 Instead, our every thought of our Creator is tinged with suspicion.
 Really.
 This is true of everybody.

-Both the proof and the result of being out of sorts with God is death in all its presentations.
+Both the proof and the result of everybody being out of sorts with God is death in all its presentations.
 Alienation from Creator God is death, it has to be.
 Death that has already started showing up in our bodies and relationships, and that will end up in eternal agony.
 A bad state indeed.

 Well, there is one human who hasn’t failed so with God, whom God fully approves.
 (OK… though He is 100% human, there’s more to be said!)
 Jesus, the Eternal Son who was with God the Father from the beginning, sent from God into the human race, and in the face of all the pressures and temptations like the rest of us have faced, came out spotless.
 Take heed how you hear that word: Not the kind of “spotless” we might associate with self-righteous or holier than thou; but from every conceivable angle, Jesus was the human in full, the perfect expression of what the Creator intended when he set about making man and woman.

-We know that God fully approved Jesus because he brought him back up out of the grave, as certain eyewitnesses attested.
-More than that, and what no eyewitness could have seen: God has done with Jesus what he intended to do with man when he first made him.
+We know that God fully approved of Jesus because, after he died, God brought him back up out of the grave, as certain eyewitnesses attested.
+But more than that, and what no eyewitness could have seen: God has done with Jesus what he intended to do with Man when he first made him.
 He has placed this Man at his right hand over the rest of the creation, over every rule and power in heaven and earth.
 So Jesus is Lord.
-Lord over angels and demons and nations and all earthly powers that aren’t the state (including Google and that vague combination of moods and ideas we call ‘zeitgeist’).
+Lord over angels and demons and nations, and all earthly powers that aren’t the state (including Google and that vague combination of moods and ideas we call ‘zeitgeist’).
 Lord over everything.
-That’s already good news, knowing that there is someone over everything everywhere everytime, who is perfectly just and wise and resourceful, and backed by Almighty God.
+So, that’s already good news, to learn that there’s someone over everything everywhere every time, Someone who is perfectly just and wise and resourceful, and backed by Almighty God.

 THE BAPTISTS, of course.
-(That’s a little preacher humor, there.)
-No, Jesus’ people are all those wretches (“Amazing Grace”) who simply listen to what God has done for them, the ‘miserable offenders,’ and believe.
-They turn from disregarding God, even if that disregard had a moral or religious look, and they turn to acknowledging what is true about God in Jesus Christ, and so what is true about them.
+(Har har har – That’s a little preacher humor, there.)
+No, Jesus’ people are all and any of those wretches (“Amazing Grace”) who simply listen to what God has done for them, the ‘miserable offenders,’ and believe.
+They turn from disregarding God, even if that disregard superficially had a moral or religious look, and they turn to acknowledging what is true about God in Jesus Christ, and so what is true about them.